DebadityaShome/debaditya-portfolio/content/home/experience.md

     description: |2-
         Overview:

-        * Collaborating with a PhD student for a project focused on modeling continuous conformational changes in cryo-ET images with Unsupervised representation learning.
+        * Collaborating with a PhD student for a project focused on modeling continuous conformational changes in cryo-ET images with Unsupervised representation learning under the supervision of Dr. Min Xu.
         * Completed an extensive literature review report.

   - title: MITACS Globalink Research intern